 An employee subjected to such harassment has several resources for filing a complaint.
 These resources include the employee's supervisor/manager, the Human Resources Director and/or the Commissioner.
-Other options include the Office of Diversity of the Department of Employee Relations, the Equal Employment Opportunity Commission
+Other options include the Office of Diversity of the

-(EEOC), the Minnesota Department of Human Rights, or the courts.
+Department of Employee Relations, the Equal Employment Opportunity Commission (EEOC), the Minnesota Department of Human Rights, or the judicial system.
 Intentional use of this policy or complaint procedure for reasons of personal malice or abuse toward another employee is prohibited.

 Sexual harassment by any employee, manager, supervisor, and non-employees will not be tolerated.
 All employees, managers, supervisors and non-employees alike are expected to comply with this policy and take appropriate measures to ensure that such conduct does not occur.
-Employees who violate this policy will be subject to appropriate disciplinary action up to and including discharge.
+People who violates this policy will be subject to appropriate disciplinary action up to and including discharge.

-The Commissioner is responsible for the implementation of this policy within the Agency and each manager within their division.
+The Commissioner is responsible for the implementation of this policy within the Agency and managers are responsible for the implementation of this policy within their division.
 This includes initiating and supporting programs and practices designed to develop understanding, acceptance, commitment, and compliance with the framework of this policy.
-All employees must be informed that harassment will not be tolerated, and each supervisor will be responsible for orienting his/her staff to the Agency's policy.
-Human Resources will keep the Agency apprised of any changes in the law or its interpretation regarding this form of discrimination.
-More specifically, the Agency Commissioner will be responsible for:
+All employees are informed that harassment will not be tolerated, and each supervisor is responsible for orienting his/her staff to the Agency's policy.
+Human Resources keeps the Agency apprised of any changes in the law or its interpretation regarding this form of discrimination.
+More specifically, the Agency Commissioner is responsible for: